Shehabuddin-Tushar/hotel-and-resort-clientsite/README.md

 ### `This is a Hotel & resort booking site`

-  1. this website for Booking services
+  1. this website for Booking services.User Can choose, Cancel the Booking through the website.
   2. you can come this site for hotel & resort booking
   3. You can contact with us from this website contact information
   4. You can see our services form Home page